 MIRRORS IN FENG SHUI

-Do not have mirrors in front of your front door, because the sensation is that of projecting the incoming Qi to its place of origin.
-Neither are they desirable when they reflect directly the bed because it is as if you were permanently unprotected in a draught (window) and sleep requires an orderly and peaceful energy.Although there may be different opinions, a mirror when creating depth moves further away the sense of stability, important property for the sleep.
-Try walking on a surface like this, and you will feel like falling to the empty.
-If this feeling is very remarked or ostentatious in a bedroom we can speak of less stability.
+Do not place mirrors facing your front door, as the feeling is of projecting the incoming Qi straight back to where it came from.
+They are also unwelcome when they reflect the bed directly, for it is as though you were permanently exposed to a draught (a window), and sleep calls for orderly, peaceful energy.
+Opinions differ, but by creating depth a mirror pushes away the sense of stability that is so important for sleep.
+Try walking on a surface like that and you will feel as if you might fall into the void; where this feeling is strong or striking in a bedroom, we can speak of reduced stability.

-Bank of China in Hong Kong
+The Bank of China Tower in Hong Kong

-Note the sharp triangular structure that straightens up menacing on its around, it is the imposing Bank of China located in Hong Kong.
-Many local business people as well as the governor himself sought advice from feng shui experts to reduce the strong presence of this building in their own constructions.
-A controversial and interesting building at the same time, designed by architect I.M.Pei.
+Notice the sharp, triangular structure rising menacingly over its surroundings: it is the imposing Bank of China Tower in Hong Kong.
+Many local business people, and even the governor, sought advice from feng shui experts to soften the strong presence of this building on their own.
+A controversial and fascinating building at once, designed by the architect I. M. Pei.

 Feng Shui in China